mmuratarat/mmuratarat.github.io/_pages/faq.md

 29. [Do you suggest that treating a categorical variable as continuous variable would result in a better predictive model?](#do-you-suggest-that-treating-a-categorical-variable-as-continuous-variable-would-result-in-a-better-predictive-model)
 30. [Considering the long list of machine learning algorithm, given a data set, how do you decide which one to use?](#considering-the-long-list-of-machine-learning-algorithm-given-a-data-set-how-do-you-decide-which-one-to-use)
 31. What is selection bias?
+32. What’s the difference between a generative and discriminative model?
+33. What cross-validation technique would you use on a time series dataset?

 29. How do you deal with missing value in a data set?
 30. How do you deal with imbalanced data?
 31. How do you deal with high cardinality?
-32. What cross-validation technique would you use on a time series dataset?

 ## Linear Algebra